01-edu/public/subjects/reversestrcap.en.md

 A word is a sequence of alphanumerical characters.

-If there are no parameters, the program displays a newline.
+If there are no parameter, the program displays a newline.

 ### Usage